-- When you register for a basic account we collect your email address (“Personally Identifiable Information” or “PII”).
+- When you register for a basic account we collect your email address, and the date of birth you provide. (“Personally Identifiable Information” or “PII”).

 - For additional Services beyond the basic account, we may ask you for additional information.